-Hewlett-Packard's new president and chief executive Carly Fiorina said yesterday she will focus the company on improving its sense of urgency in her first few months in the new role.
+Hewlett-Packard's new president and chief executive Carly Fiorina said this afternoon she will be focussing the company on improving its sense of urgency in her first few months in the new role.

-Fiorina, whose appointment was announced yesterday (see Newswire 19 July), said she also intended to "invigorate" HP's competitive spirit.
+Fiorina, whose appointment was announced earlier today (see earlier story), said she also intended to "invigorate" HP's competitive spirit.

-"We also need to look at how to more effectively leverage HP's labs as a basis for innovation," Fiorina added in a teleconference with journalists yesterday evening.
+"We also need to look at how to more effectively leverage HP's labs as a basis for innovation," Fiorina added in a teleconference earlier today.

 Fiorina, formerly president of Lucent technologies' Global Service Provider business, will take over her new role immediately, while Lew Platt, former Hewlett-Packard chief executive, will remain as chairman until the end of the year.